MicrosoftDocs/minecraft-creator/creator/Documents/LootReplaceEntity.md

 ### kill

 > [!NOTE]
 > The `kill` variation of the `/loot replace entity` command is different from the `/kill` command.
-In the context of the `/loot` command, the loot drop from `/kill` will end up in the target entity's specified slot.
+In the context of the `/loot` command, using the`kill` variation means that the dropped loot will end up in the target entity's specified slot.
 You can read more about the `/kill` command in the [LootSpawn and Kill](LootSpawnAndKill.md) document.

 Using the `kill` variation specifies that the user wants to simulate killing a specific entity in the world and use the loot table attached to it as the source for the loot to be dropped.